shree998/Campus-Expert/submissions/hiimbex/community-assessment.md

 - Is there childcare available?
 I do not believe so, but am unsure the capabilities of my campus since that is where the meetings are.

 ### Interests
 - Is your community made up only of computer science students?
 Are you OK with that?
 Mostly, or at least computer science minors.
-I think so because most majors at my school are very political, so it's nice to have a space for kids who don't talk politics non-stop.
+I think so because most majors at my school are very political, so it's nice to have a space where the goal isn't to talk about politics or do political activities.
 - Is your community open to other topics, or are their interests very specific?
+I think our interests are pretty specific, but we do get lots of talks from alums in various CS careers, ie software engineering, IT, systems engineering, etc. I think we are open to any topics and usually we have fewer talks than time, so we're always looking for new content.

 ### Goals
 - Why do people get involved in your community?
 They want to learn CS or get a tech career and meet like-minded people on campus.
 - Are they students hoping to get a degree?
 Yes, usually.
 - Are they trying to ramp-up to get a job?
 Yes, eventually.
 - Are they passionate about developing, regardless of their major?
 Not necessarily.
+I think a lot of students at my school see CS as a means to a good career, which is completely valid.
+I personally am passionate about developing, but a lot of people use our club for career development and job advice.
 - What activities and goals can you set for your community based on their existing goals?
 Maybe more CS class office hours, and chill coding sessions.
 A goal is basically to do well in school and have friends in your classes.

 ### Location